TwilioDevEd/sample-template-django/README.md

 Additionally to trying out this application locally, you can deploy it to a variety of host services.
 Here is a small selection of them.

 Please be aware that some of these might charge you for the usage or might make the source code for this application visible to the public.
-When in doubt research the respective hosting service first.
+When in doubt, research the respective hosting service first.

 | Service                           |                                                                                                                                                                |
 | :-------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------- |